 If the business will be registered as Article 10 for VAT purposes, depending on the business activity, 18%, 7% or 5% VAT will need to be added to the sales price.
 VAT paid on business-related expenses can be claimed back through the VAT returns which are reported, in most cases, quarterly.
 The balance between the sales VAT and expenses VAT would need to be paid to the VAT Department together with the VAT return submission.
 Should there be a credit in VAT (more VAT on expenses than VAT on sales) this can be claimed back from the VAT Department in the same manner.
 There are specific cases where although there will be no VAT added to the sales price, this business activity will be registered under Article 10 and VAT can be claimed on the business’s expenses anyway.

 Starting up your own business and moving into a freelancing role can be a big step.
 We understand this and we are more than happy to guide you and assist you in new next career move.
-Contact us today on +356 2704 0903 or drop us an email on email@example.com for more info.
+Contact us today on +356 2704 0903 or through this contact form.